 Excess nutrients, including fish waste, decaying vegetation, and fertilizers, can enter the water and feed algae, resulting in rapid multiplication of algae.

-Excessive daylight is also the prime cause of pond scum, as clear shallow ponds are the breeding ground for algae.
+Excessive daylight is also the prime cause of pond scum, as clear shallow ponds are the breeding ground for algae forms.

 Low levels of oxygen and warm temperature are also the culprits of pond scum.